The Adventures of Pluto Nash: Plot

-Their investigation further links Zoroaster Marucci to Crater.
+Their investigation further links Michael "Mike" Zoroaster Marucci to Crater.
 They are again attacked and chased by Crater's henchmen; they barely escape and are then rescued by Felix Laranga, a local smuggler who idolizes Pluto Nash.
 They infiltrate Crater's casino/hotel at Moon Beach.

 Pluto finally confronts Crater, who reveals himself to be a clone of Pluto.
 Crater has shot both Marucci and Dr. Runa Pendankin into orbit and established his own criminal enterprise.
 When Mogan and Kelp arrive, Crater kills them for their incompetence.
-He and Pluto then fight, with Crater ultimately being thrown through a window to his death.
+He and Pluto then fight, with himself ultimately being thrown through a window to his death.

-Sometime later, a celebration is held at the fully renovated Club Pluto with Nash as the owner once again.
+Sometime later, a celebration is held at the fully renovated Club Pluto, where Dina puts on a performance as a singer, with Nash as the owner once again.